wp-plugins/secondary-title/readme.txt

 *	specific post IDs for which the secondary title should be activated,
 *	whether the secondary title should be automatically inserted with the standard title and
 *	the format both titles are being shown (only works when "auto show" is activated).
+*	the position where the secondary title input field should be displayed (above or below the standard title) within the admin interface.

+**Please see www.koljanolte.com/wordpress/plugins/secondary-title/ for additional information.**

 == Installation ==